 - Take a minute.
 The effect of will pass in a minute so do not panic.

 - Relax & float to catch your breath.
 Grab a hold of something to help with buoyancy.

 - Keep calm.
 Once relaxed, then call for help or swim for safety if you can.

 The truth is that unless they have a way of surviving past the point of swim failure (i.e holding something to support buoyancy), you will drown before you become hypothermic.
 On average, it takes the human body 30 minutes to experience hypothermia.

-For more information, we offer a wide range of comprehensive First Aid Training in Glasgow, designed to suit both private and commercial clients.
+For more information, we offer a wide range of comprehensive First Aid Training in Glasgow and First Aid Training in Belfast, designed to suit both private and commercial clients.